 Some of Tang Soo Dos’s forms (hyungs) closely resemble those taught by Grandmaster Gichin Funakoshi style of karate, Shotokan.
 Others forms are believed to be rooted from Chinese systems.

 The meaning of “Tang Soo Do” is “The way of the Chinese hand”.

 In 1948, at the age of 12 years, Jae Chul Shin began training at the Moo Duk Kwan Central Gym.
 In 1960, Grandmaster Hwang Kee registered his style with the Korean government as Moo Duk Kwan, Tang Soo Do.

 History of Korean Martial Arts

 The very first evidence of this ancient form of Korean martial arts appeared during the Three Kingdom era (57 BC-935 AD) as Hwa Rang Do.
 Since then, 2,000 years have passed.
 The indigenous martial arts quietly developed through generations of the Korean people.
 During some eras it flourished and other times it diminished, according to the political, economic or cultural environment.

-The art was known by various names throughout the eras as Hwa Rang Do, Moo Sul, Kyuck Too Ki, Soo Bahk Ki, Soo Byuck Ki, Taek Kyun etc. respectively.
-Following 1945 Korean independence, the Korean martial arts again merged and flourished throughout the entire Korean peninsula.
+The art was known by various names throughout the eras as Hwa Rang Do, Moo Sul, Kyuck Too Ki, Soo Bahk Ki, Soo Byuck Ki, Taek Kyun etc. Following 1945 Korean independence, the Korean martial arts again merged and flourished throughout the entire Korean peninsula.
 Many organizations were founded with various names such as Soo Bahk Do, Tang Soo Do, and Tae Soo Do.